Oscar brings winds, heavy rains to eastern Cuba after striking the Bahamas

+The storm was 40 miles (65 kilometers) east of Guantanamo moving west-northwest at 6 mph (10 kph).

 Thunderstorms and rain, along with moderate flooding in low-lying areas, were reported in the country's eastern provinces.
-Cuban media said two-meter swells were hitting the coastline and damage to roofs and walls in Baracoa had been observed.
+Cuban media said 2-meter (6.5-feet) swells were hitting the coast and roofs and walls in Baracoa had been damaged.
 Authorities have set up 20 centers for evacuees.

-The system is expected to move across eastern Cuba Sunday night and Monday.
-Forecasters said 6 to 12 inches (15.2 to 30.5 centimeters) of rain are expected across eastern Cuba through early Wednesday, with some isolated locations getting up to 18 inches (45.72 centimeters).
-A storm surge of up to 3 feet (0.91 meters) in some areas of Cuba's north shore in the area was possible, the center said.
+The system is expected to move across eastern Cuba on Sunday night and Monday.
+Forecasters said 6 to 12 inches (15 to 31 centimeters) of rain are expected across eastern Cuba through early Wednesday, with some isolated locations getting up to 18 inches (46 centimeters).
+A storm surge of up to 3 feet (almost 1 meter) in some areas of Cuba's north shore in the area was possible, the center said.

 Oscar was expected to weaken over eastern Cuba before making a turn to the northeast and approaching the central Bahamas on Tuesday, the center said.

-The storm’s center late Sunday was located about 20 miles ( kilometers) west of the eastern tip of Cuba and about 45 miles (75 kilometers) east of Guantanamo.
-It was heading west-southwest at 6 mph (9 kph).

 Oscar made landfall on Great Inagua island in the Bahamas earlier Sunday.
-It was expected to produce a dangerous storm surge that could translate into significant coastal flooding there and in other areas of the southeastern Bahamas.
-Two to four inches (5.1 to 10.2 centimeters) of rainfall were expected, with isolated areas seeing up to 6 inches (15.2 centimeters).
+A storm surge that could cause coastal flooding was forecast, along with heavy rain.

 The hurricane's arrival comes as Cuba tries to recover from its worst blackout in at least two years, which left millions without power for two days last week.
 Some electrical service was restored Saturday.